Boom Shaka

-Boom Shaka was a pioneering South African kwaito music group consisting of Junior Sokhela, Lebo Mathosa, Theo Nhlengethwa and Thembi Seete.
-They released their first single "It's About Time" in 1993, and subsequently released their debut LP, titled "Kwere Kwere" in 1994.
-Boom Shaka was one of the most successful bands of the mid-1990s in South Africa.
-Their music was the soundtrack for many young people in the newly democratic South Africa.
-The group was viewed as representing "the hopes and dreams of a people after liberation".
-Boom Shaka also achieved international success in London, among other places.
+Boom Shaka was a South African kwaito vocal group consisting of Junior Sokhela, Lebo Mathosa, Theo Nhlengethwa, and Thembi Seete.
+They released their first single "It's About Time" in 1993 and their debut album Kwere Kwere in 1994.
+Boom Shaka was one of the most successful South African groups of the mid-1990s, and their music has been described as an inspiration for young people in the newly democratic South Africa.
+The group was viewed as representing "the hopes and dreams of a people after liberation."
+The group also gained international notice in England and other nations.